N7down/Vitae/README.md

 # Vitae
+Personal resume hosted at [https://n7down.github.io/vitae](https://n7down.github.io/vitae).
 This is a clone of the [biomaderia/vitae](https://github.com/biomadeira/vitae) project that was modified for personal usage.
 Please see the main project for contributions.

 ## How to use it
 Simply clone/fork this repository, and then run `jekyll serve` inside the directory.